sjsu-library/unionist/_items/unionist--text-0399.md

 articleType:
 volume:
 issue:
-transcription: |
-  The “Unionist,” (so mis-called,) has expired, and in its stead [sic] we have received from Brooklyn a very neat and well conducted paper bearing the title of the “Windham County Whig and Unionist,” published by Mr. C. M. Halle.
-We trust the Whig will speak the sentiments and receive the patronage of the intelligent yeomanry of that County.
+transcription: 'The “Unionist,” (so mis-called,) has expired, and in its stead [sic] we have received from Brooklyn a very neat and well conducted paper bearing the title of the “Windham County Whig and Unionist,” published by Mr. C. M. Halle.
+We trust the Whig will speak the sentiments and receive the patronage of the intelligent yeomanry of that County. '
 scholarlyNotes: I feel this is incorrect, as Garrison and others make reference to issues of <em>The Unionist</em> much later than this.
 commentary: I feel this is incorrect, as Garrison and others make reference to issues